Gamer1120/pluseen/README.md

 # Pluseen

-Create polls where people can indicate whether they are coming or not.
+Create polls where people can indicate whether they are coming or if they are not.